 Analytics.
 Every click, mapped in real time.

-Real-time click stream into ClickHouse.
+Real-time click stream into a columnar analytics store.
 Geo, device, referrer, UTM.
 Funnel and cohort views on Business.
 Scheduled exports to S3, BigQuery, or Snowflake.

 - GDPR-compliant by default - no cookies needed